kpumwong/kpumwong-ness.github.io/_posts/2016-01-20-Using-VBA-to-Retrieve-Data-from-Yellowbrick-into-Excel.md

 title: Using VBA to Retrieve Data from Yellowbrick into Excel
 ---

-Provide a simple example of setting up an Excel template and VBA code to populate data from Yellowbrick.
-The goal is to enable users without database knowledge to export specific data from a database into an Excel file.
+Provide a simple example of setting up an Excel template and VBA code to automatically import data from Yellowbrick.
+This will allow users with no database experience to easily export specific data into the Excel template.

 ## Step 1 : Create the "INPUT" Sheet: